ZooTampa at Lowry Park: Main Aviary

 The main free-flight aviary, accessible nearly at the entrance, is almost hidden in overgrown brush and plants.
 Inside, the whole area is covered head-to-toe in free-flight birds and waterfowl, including great hornbills, red-legged seriemas, toco toucans, boat-billed herons, African openbill storks, scarlet ibises, white-faced whistling ducks, guineafowl, Raggiana Birds-of-paradise, an array of ducks and tanagers, and two-toed sloths.

 Spirits of the Sky Raptor Show

-This show, held twice a day at the Zooventures Theater, is an experience that provides kids and adults alike with fun facts of birds of prey and what we can do to protect them.
+This show, held twice a day at the Zooventures Theater, is an experience that provides kids and adults with facts of birds of prey and what we can do to protect them.
 Some of the exhibited species include the Eurasian eagle-owl, the bald eagle, and the Andean condor.